Skip to main content

 The regulations create a specific carve-out to allow for this, but only under strictly controlled conditions.
 To avoid a coercive dynamic, the incentive must be directed at the spouse as an independent agent, not as an extension of the employee.

-This is why the incentive is calculated based on 30% of the cost of for both the employee and the spouse.
+This is why the incentive is calculated based on 30% of the cost of self-only coverage for both the employee and the spouse.
 If the spousal incentive were tied to the cost of family coverage, or if it were aggregated with the employee’s incentive, it could be argued that the employee is being disproportionately rewarded or penalized based on their spouse’s health status or willingness to disclose information.

 This would violate the core principle of GINA.
 The separate calculation maintains a legal fiction of two independent transactions, thereby preserving the voluntary nature of the disclosure and insulating the employer from claims of genetic discrimination.